april9288/MiniCar/README.md

 Hi.
 I'm James Jongho Kim.
 I made a 3d model which is a truck.
 It's not complete yet.
 I'm making a wing to attach to the truck.
 So it will end up looking like a flying truck which I have imagine only in my head.

 * [minicar](https://april9288.github.io/MiniCar/) - You can play around the model here.
+It's moving!

 ![](minicar.jpg)